zihxiao/Alumni-Insight/README.md

 # Alumni-Insight
-A full stack web development
+A full stack web development using JavaScript

 Next steps:
 1. UI needs more modification.